 3. Marked difficulties in maintaining concentration, persistence, or pace; or

 4. Repeated episodes of decompensation, each of extended duration; OR

 C. Medically documented history of a chronic schizophrenic, paranoid, or other psychotic disorder of at least 2 years’ duration that has caused more than a minimal limitation of ability to do basic work activities, with symptoms or signs currently attenuated by medication or psychosocial support, and one of the following:

 1. Repeated episodes of decompensation, each of extended duration; or

 2. A residual disease process that has resulted in such marginal adjustment that even a minimal increase in mental demands or change in the environment would be predicted to cause the individual to decompensate; or

 3. Current history of 1 or more years’ inability to function outside a highly supportive living arrangement, with an indication of continued need for such an arrangement.

-If you are disabled due to bipolar disorder and in need of assistance navigating the disability process, call one of the experienced disability attorneys at Gardberg & Kemmerly, P.C.
+If you are disabled due to schizophrenia and in need of assistance navigating the disability process, call one of the experienced disability attorneys at Gardberg & Kemmerly, P.C.
 Attorneys at Law today at 251-343-1111 for a free consultation.
 Gardberg & Kemmerly specialize in helping the injured and disabled.